Close button

 3. Catering

-Focus on local, organic, and vegetarian/vegan options to minimize the environmental impact of catering.
+Focus on local, organic, and vegetarian/vegan options to minimise the environmental impact of catering.

 4. Materials

-Avoid digital tickets and programs, reusable materials, and single-use plastics.
+Avoid digital tickets and programmes, reusable materials, and single-use plastics.

 Technological efficiency for online events:

-Only use the servers when they are actually needed in order to minimize energy consumption.
+Only use the servers when they are actually needed in order to minimise energy consumption.

 2. Careful selection of streaming services